 Fortunately, four out of five urgent care clinics (including Indigo Urgent Care) offer care for minor fractures.
-Once at the urgent care center, the injured area will be X-rayed to see if it really is broken.
-If it is, the provider will likely stabilize it and place it in a temporary “cast.”
-You may also be referred to an orthopedic surgeon for follow-up care.
+All Indigo locations have digital X-ray services onsite, so you can find out if the injured area is actually broken.
+If it is, your medical provider will likely stabilize it and place it in a temporary “cast.”
+Depending on the severity of the injury, you may also be referred to an orthopedic surgeon for follow-up care.

 Breaking a bone can be a really painful, scary experience.
-So if you think you've broken a bone, seek medical attention as soon as possible to ensure you get the care you need.
+So if you think you've fractured a bone, seek medical attention as soon as possible to ensure you get the care you need.